randy3k/campuswire/README.md

-# Campuswire reputation
+# Campuswire Reputation Report

-This is go script to fetch Campuswire reputation and store it to a google sheet.
+This go script fetches reputation report from Campuswire and stores it to a google sheet.

 Three environment variables are needed